About

 4. Volunteer for Pro Bono Opportunities

-When you find an opportunity you are interested in do a conflict-check to make sure you can take on the case.
-If there is no conflict you can request the case.
+When you find an opportunity you are interested in, do a conflict-check to make sure you can take on the case.
+If there is no conflict, you can request the case through the platform.

 5. Record Your Efforts

 Once the case is assigned to you, you can work on the case and keep notes.
-After you have completed the case, record the outcome of the case and the time you spent on the case.
+After you have completed the case, record the outcome and the time you spent.
+This documentation supports program reporting and recognizes your contribution to access to justice in Idaho.